dalcorso/thermo_pw/thermo_pw_help.md

 <br>
 * There is a problem with the GPU version and metals.
 Correct as in commit
 <code>7d344d0</code> of 18/01/2022.
+* Correct as in the commit of 04/03/2022 if you have problem with magnetic systems.

 **Patches for thermo_pw.1.6.0**:
 <br>